 Federal purpose The purpose of incurring electoral expenditure, or creating or communicating electoral matter.
 Foreign donation A donation or gift to a political entity, significant third party, associated entity, third party, member of the House of Representative or Senator from a foreign donor.
 The Factsheet on Foreign Donations available on the AEC website contains further information.
 Foreign donor A person who does not have a connection with Australia, such as a person who is not an Australian Citizen or an entity that does not have significant business presence in Australia.
 The Factsheet on Foreign Donations available on the AEC website contains further information.
 Gift-in-kind Non-cash donations.
 For example, receipt of an asset or service, discounts other than in the normal course of business and non-commercial or excessive payment for goods or services (including membership).
 Gifts-in-kind must be disclosed for an amount that reflects the fair value, that is, normally the commercial or sale value of the item or service.
 Examples of gifts-in-kind could include: the donation of legal advice by a solicitor the donation of the use of premises to conduct campaign activities.
 Indexation The disclosure threshold is indexed to the All Groups Consumer Price Index.
 The disclosure threshold is available on the AEC website.
 Penalty Unit In accordance with subsection 4AA(1A) of the Crimes Act 1914 a penalty unit is indexed every three years.
-Public inspection Disclosure returns are available for inspection on the Transparency Register .
-Annual returns are made available from the first working day in February each year.
+Public inspection Disclosure return information (other than an address) is available for inspection on the Transparency Register .
+Disclosure return information is available for inspection on the Transparency Register .
+Annual return information (other than an address) is made available from the first working day in February each year.
 Registered political party A political party registered with the AEC (including registered state and territory branches).
 Registration with a state or territory electoral authority does not confer federal registration.
 Transparency Register A register established and maintained by the AEC that contains information about registered political parties, associated entities, significant third parties, third parties, members of the House of Representatives, Senators, candidates, Senate groups and donors.